-Whether joking or not, the question may still be lurking in the back of your mind: “Could I trade stocks for someone else?”
+Whether joking or not, the question may still lurk in your mind: “Could I trade stocks for someone else?”

 You cannot trade securities for others without becoming licensed as an investment professional.
 Investment professionals must be registered with the Securities and Exchange Commission or have a federal license.
 There are few exceptions to this rule.

-Of course, if you’re willing to jump through the necessary licensing hoops, it’s definitely possible.
-We’ll cover that today, as well as some pros and cons to consider before committing to that path.
+Of course, if you’re willing to jump through the necessary licensing hoops, it’s possible.
+We’ll cover that today and some pros and cons to consider before committing to that path.

 To be clear, there are both legal and practical reasons why you shouldn’t trade for friends and family without getting certain licensing and registration first.
-Let’s look at those reasons, as well as what the path might look like for those who want to legally trade for others.
+Let’s look at those reasons and what the path might look like for those who want to trade for others legally.

-Setting aside the legal issues for a moment, let’s just think about the practical issues that might arise if you trade on behalf of family and friends.
+Setting aside the legal issues, let’s think about the practical problems that might arise if you trade on behalf of family and friends.

 Even if you were able to get a return on your family members’ money, there are many details of the arrangement that you would need to iron out.
 It’s no secret that working through money or business issues with family can strain relationships.
 This alone is a significant reason to think twice.

-Do you really want to have to field questions about portfolio performance at your Christmas Eve party?
+Do you want to have to field questions about portfolio performance at your Christmas Eve party?

-And what happens if you actually lose your family or friends’ money?
+And what happens if you lose your family or friends’ money?
 Talk about uncomfortable Christmas Eve parties, assuming you’re even invited!
-Money conflicts are one of the top sources of conflict in human relationships, so you should think long and hard before you make it more of a factor in your closest relationships.
+Money conflicts are one of the top sources of conflict in human relationships, so you should think long and hard before making it more of a factor in your closest relationships.

 A research firm named Dalbar studies what results the average investor gets in the market and compares that to the market index.
 For decades, they have found that, due to poor timing choices, the average investor (even with investment advice) has significantly underperformed the markets over all the typical research time periods: 1 year, 5 years, 10 years, 20 years, and 30 years.